Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Fuzzy logic-based failure handling mechanism

-In the above equation $n$ is the number of rules needing to be triggered. $\mu_i$ is the singleton value which refers to the maximum score for a particular parameter.
-The defuzzification value for an application was used for making decisions about the predicted application failure handling (cpmnr score).
+In the above equation n is the number of rules needing to be triggered. $\mu_i$ is the singleton value which refers to the maximum score for a particular parameter.
+The defuzzification value for an application is used for making decisions about the predicted application failure handling (cpmnr score).